gabrielBitts/component-video-switcher/readme.md

 # Outro
 > If you build by yourself, ask help to a friend or even sell, please let people know from where it came, it would make me pretty happy to know that my little project is helping people out!

+> I couldn't test with 8 and 16 bits consoles since I don't have a quality RGB to Component transcoder in hand

 That's the prototype board and I still have 4, if you want one send me a message over [socials](https://gabnattz.com.br/)!
 ![img](./Images/proto.jpg)